 Rain Jacket – If you will be doing a lot of sight seeing in cities, an umbrella will make it so that weather doesn’t interfere with your travel plans.
 If you will be doing a lot of hiking, then a packable rain jacket is a great idea.
 A good rain jacket is packs down and keeps you dry.

 Packable Warm Jacket – Depending on where you are traveling to will decide what type of jacket you will need for warmth.
-Our go-to jackets are our Patagonia Nano Puff Jackets.
-Honestly, this is pretty much the only jacket we’ve needed for 6 years travel.
+Our go-to jackets are our Patagonia Down Sweaters & Nano Puff Jackets.
+It’s pretty crazy that these are the only jackets we’ve needed for 7+ years adventure travel.

 I love that they are easy to pack down to take on hikes and still keep us very warm.
 They’re also super durable.
 Unfortunately the kids version of these jackets aren’t packable so we use compression bags with them.